 - Broad Institute employees (non-MIT affiliate tuition rates apply)

-- Whitehead Institute staff (non-MIT affiliate tuition rates apply)
+- Whitehead Institute employees (non-MIT affiliate tuition rates apply)

 Level 3 priority is given to:

-- Draper Laboratory staff (non-MIT affiliate tuition rates apply)
+- Draper Laboratory employees (non-MIT affiliate tuition rates apply)

 - non-MIT affiliated community members for TCC Lincoln Laboratory Childcare Center in Lexington, MA, only (non-MIT affiliate tuition rates apply)